Aaron Chia: 2025: Asian Championships title

 Chia with his normal partner, Soh started the tour with good starting point, reaching semifinals in the India Open.
 The next week, they repeated the same feat in Indonesia Masters, beaten by their compatriots, Man Wei Chong and Tee Kai Wun who did go on to win the whole tournament.
 Although no success in the first three months, Chia and Soh won their first Asian Championships in April, defeating Chen Boyang and Liu Yi of China in their opponent homeground.

 In May, Chia and Soh maintained their momentum by snatching their first title of the year in Thailand Open in grueling three sets.
 Chia and Soh made the final of Malaysia Masters but for the second time in a year, lost out to Man and Tee in an all-Malaysian finals bout.
 On the next week, Chia and Soh surging through their good form and making the final for three straight competition, this time winning the Singapore Open.
 Chia and Soh reached the China Open final in July but lost to the Indonesian makeshift pair of Fajar Alfian and Muhammad Shohibul Fikri, thus continuing their droughts of gaining the Super 1000 titles after failing in their sixth attempts.

 Chia and Soh reached the next final at Arctic Open in October but they are defeated by Ben Lane and Sean Vendy.
+In December, he won two silver medals in the SEA Games in Thailand.
+He and his partner, Soh, helps the team reached the final, but they were beaten by Sabar Karyaman Gutama and Muhammad Reza Pahlevi Isfahani where the team lost 0–3 in the finals tie against Indonesia.
+Their pace in the individual men's doubles also stopped by Gutama and Isfahani in the final in straight game.

+2026 : Third All England Runner-Up Finish & Eighth Super 1000 Runner-Up

+Chia and Soh were on the good form at the beginning of the year as they became the first Malaysian pair to advance to the Malaysia Open final in 12 years since Goh V Shem and Lim Khim Wah won it back in 2014.
+Unfortunately their luck ran out in the final as they were dispatched by the number one pair at that moment, Kim Won-ho and Seo Seung-jae in a nail-biting three games.
+Their next final of the year would be at the All England Open where Chia and Soh once again lost out against Kim and Seo in another three games match.